From the physical separation to the often-conflicting time zones and schedules, long-distance relationships are difficult to live through.

 Ah, young love.
-There is truly nothing as pure and magical (at least to the teenagers involved)!
+There is nothing as pure and magical (at least to the teenagers involved)!

 High school sweetheart relationships contribute to a huge chunk of long-distance relationships.
-This is because the couples rarely get to go to the same school either intentionally or due to chance.
+This is because couples rarely get to go to the same school, either intentionally or due to chance.

-While 75% of first-year college students may be in long-distance setups with their high school flames, statistics on the senior end of things are not very impressive.
-In fact, only 2% of high school relationships survive separation during college years or make it to marriage.
+While 75% of first-year college students may be in long-distance setups with their high school flames, statistics on the senior end are not very impressive.
+Only 2% of high school relationships survive separation during college years or make it to marriage.

 This does not mean that long-distance relationships are doomed to fail after four months.
-However, it is at this point that the cracks in faulty foundations start to show.
+However, at this point, the cracks in faulty foundations start to show.
 Routine communication may start to feel like a chore, and loneliness and insecurities settle into your mind.
 You start to question whether or not it is worth it.

 The best way to make it through is to create a safe space for open communication.
-It is also crucial to never get too comfortable but constantly find new ways to keep things interesting instead.
-If not you might head-up for a long distance relationship breakup.
+It is also crucial to never get too comfortable but constantly find new ways to keep things interesting.
+If not, you might head for a long-distance breakup.

 Don’t mind the people saying that LDRs don’t work.
 According to statistics, 60% of long-distance relationships work!

 If you are in a long-distance marriage or relationship, this is, without a doubt, a very encouraging statistic.
-It shows that with hard work and commitment, it can be worth it.
+It shows that hard work and commitment can be worth it.

 This, however, does not mean that things cannot go south.
-In fact, a 40% failure rate is something that should scare you straight.
+A 40% failure rate is something that should scare you straight.
 You cannot afford to be complacent in these relationships with so much working against you.

-The funny thing is that a lot of these relationships end when the issue of distance is removed.
+The funny thing is that many of these relationships end when the issue of distance is removed.
 Suddenly, having someone in your space forces you to examine the strength of the foundation you have laid.
 Unfortunately, most people fail.

 The trick is open communication and adequate planning for the future, including planning your eventual reunion.

-Long-distance marriages and relationships not only work but can be more fulfilling than regular relationships.
+Long-distance marriages and relationships work and can be more fulfilling than regular relationships.

 Don’t believe it?

-People in long-distance relationships tend to be healthier than those nearby relationships.
-This is according to a study that was conducted by Northwestern University on 150 married couples.
+People in long-distance relationships tend to be healthier than those in regular relationships.
+This is according to a study that Northwestern University conducted on 150 married couples.

 Couples in LDRs demonstrated more signs of mental and physical health.
 The signs included higher energy levels and less stress.

 The researchers attribute this to the independence afforded to individuals in these types of relationships.
-Having time to yourself every day ensures that you get to take care of yourself properly.
+Having time to yourself daily ensures that you take care of yourself properly.
 This means healthy lifestyle choices, including a better diet, regular physical activity, and improved sleeping patterns.

-This one might come as a shocker to most long-distance relationship skeptics, but LDRs are more fulfilling than ordinary relationships.
+This one might shock most long-distance relationship skeptics, but LDRs are more fulfilling than ordinary relationships.
 This is according to many specialists and relationship experts, including Queen’s University Ph.D. student Emma Dargie.